-Judy Nitsch is Founding Principal of Nitsch Engineering, Inc., an 82-person firm in Boston.
-Established in 1989, the firm has provided civil engineering, land surveying, transportation engineering, planning, sustainable site consulting, and GIS services on projects in 18 states and five countries.
+Judy Nitsch is founding principal of Nitsch Engineering, Inc., a 97-person firm in Boston.
+Established in 1989, the firm has provided civil, structural, and transportation engineering; land surveying; planning; sustainable site consulting; and GIS services on projects in 18 states and five countries.

 Her late husband, James Anthony Magliozzi, BAC '62, was a registered architect who worked for Jim Ritchie, Hugh Stubbins, Soep Associates, Palermo Associates, TDPC, DRA, and the Nashoba Regional School District in his 40+ years as an architect.